 "My life before and after China will be as contrasting as black and white, and it all began with an idea to venture out in the world to see something wonderful..."

-Hotel during orientation in Shanghai, then carefully screened host family in Zhengzhou.
-Students stay in school dorms during the week and with host families on weekends.
+Students stay in school dorms during the week and with carefully screened host families in Zhengzhou on weekends.

 Local Coordinator in country and CIEE support staff available 24/7

 Venture off with your homestay to climb a sacred mountain.
 Set off on a hike and encounter a group of monkeys carrying their young.
 Tour a Han dynasty emperor’s palace.
 All of these opportunities could be yours during your stay in China.
 From local festivals to table tennis tournaments, you’ll experience it all and then some.
 Think you know Chinese food?
 You’ll find out how much more there is to know, as you sample traditional dishes and develop your palate.
 A nearly indescribable diversity of adventures awaits you!

 Please note this list of activities is based on past programs and subject to change at CIEE's discretion to both adapt to local circumstances and participant feedback.
 Our goal when revising itineraries is always to enhance your experience.
 Every activity is designed to provide you with a deep immersion in your topic, local culture and sights.
 Get ready for maximum fun!

 I learned things that aren’t taught in schools: what is really important to me, what I want out of life, and how to be more open-minded and confident.Sophie R., CIEE High School Abroad Alumna